Chicken Rogan Josh Recipe

 Notes

-Fry 1 cup of chopped onions and 2 tablespoon chopped garlic in oil before adding chicken to the recipe to make in Kashmiri Muslim style.
+Fry 1 cup of chopped onions and 2 tablespoon of chopped garlic in oil before adding chicken to the recipe to make it in the Kashmiri Muslim style.

 Nutrition